 Anti-Inflammatory

 Unrefined shea butter is a powerful anti-inflammatory.
-Combined with the soothing properties of palm kernel oil, African Black Soap can help calm irritated, red, or inflamed skin.
+Combined with palm kernel oil, African Black Soap can help calm irritated, red, or inflamed skin.

-- Face cleanser: Effective for acne, oily skin, and uneven skin tone
+- Face cleanser: Effective for acne, oily skin, and uneven tone.

-- Shampoo: Some people use it as a natural hair cleanser
+- Shampoo: Some use it as a natural hair cleanser.

 How to Spot Fake African Black Soap

 The market is flooded with imitations.
-Here's how to tell if your soap is authentic:
+Here's how to tell if yours is authentic:

-- Color: Real ABS is dark brown, not jet black.
-If it's uniformly pitch black, it's likely dyed.
+- Colour: Real ABS is dark brown, not jet black.
+Uniformly pitch black usually means it's dyed.

 - Texture: Authentic soap has an uneven, slightly crumbly texture — not smooth and perfectly shaped.